Skatteetaten/mva-meldingen/docs/kompensasjon_eng/forretningsregler/index.md

 - Specification lines that apply to losses on outstanding claims, withdrawals or reversal of input VAT are not valid (R091)
 - Businesses registered as municipal undertakings cannot submit claims for compensastion (R128)
 - Businesses registered as an organisational entity cannot submit claims for compensastion (R129)
+- Businesses registered as a sub-entity cannot submit claims for compensastion without a warning (R130)

 The following technical rules are defined for the purpose of validating the format and code lists in the tax return: